agentlame/homeview/README.md

 5. TrueHD passthrough is not currently supported.
 6. Any decoded audio (or 24bit PCM) is down res'd to 16 bit as Android's 32bit float is only two channels.
 7. VOBSUB and external SRT subtitles are not supported.
-8. "Extras" listed from the server for an item are displayed in the UI but they are not usable/playable.
-Cause has not been investigated.
-9. Audio passthrough is enabled by default and used when available.
-Auto refresh rate switching is disabled by default.

 ##Requirements
 1. Android Studio